NjauSamuel/Python_Watermark/README.md

 [Pillow Docs](https://python-pillow.github.io/)

-### Usage
+### Application

-This script allows you to add a watermark or logo to images in a specified folder and its subdirectories.
-The script takes several arguments:
+Using this script, you should assign images in a certain folder and its subdirectories a watermark or a logo.
+The script accepts the following
+arguments:

 1. The folder with the images you want to watermark
 2. The path of the logo to add